OneEyedManLabs/audiotag/README.md

 - NFC tags (NTAG213, NTAG215, NTAG216 recommended)

 ### Installation
-1. Download the APK from the [Releases](https://github.com/oneeyedmanlabs/audiotag/releases) page
+1. Download the APK from the [Releases](https://github.com/OneEyedManLabs/audiotag/releases) page
 2. Enable "Install from Unknown Sources" in your device settings
 3. Install the APK file
 4. Grant necessary permissions (NFC, Audio Recording, Vibration)

+> **🤖 Automated Builds**: APKs are automatically built and tested using GitHub Actions for every release.
+See [Automated Builds Guide](.github/AUTOMATED_BUILDS.md) for details.

 ### First Use
 1. **Enable NFC** on your device (Settings > Connected devices > NFC)